shaunduncan/lazythumbs/README.rst

                            | This parameter specifies the action to adapt the
                            | image to the requested size.

-For scale and resize actions, both the width and height are requested.
+For scale, resize, and aresize actions, both the width and height are requested.

 .. code-block:: text